Below are two recent but vastly different paintings based on the jetty at Kingfisher Bay. Together, they remind me of chaos and harmony.

-- A Closer Look at Claude Monet's Waterloo Bridge Series - Paintings which lean towards harmony.
+- A Closer Look at Claude Monet’s Waterloo Bridge Series – Paintings that lean towards harmony.

-- What You Can Learn from These 10 Dramatic Paintings - Paintings which lean towards chaos.
+- What You Can Learn from These 10 Dramatic Paintings – Paintings that lean towards chaos.

 - On the Easel: Fraser Island, High Key, September 2020

 - Painting Academy – My fundamentals course.

 (See the supplies page for details about what I use and recommend.)